moliver28/research-handbook/content/handbook/people-group/engineering/promotion-document-style-guide.md

    - **Don't**
      - _"brought a critical user feature from the architectural stage right through to General Availability (GA) [1,2,3,4,5]."_
    - **Do**
-     - _"created an architecture blueprint, with a proof of concept implementation to validate the proposed solution and aid estimation.
+     - _"created an [architecture blueprint], with a [proof of concept implementation] to validate the proposed solution and aid estimation.
 As a result, the project was delivered on time in 3 MRs [1,2,3]."_
    - **Why**: Avoids the need for the reader to investigate each link individually and figure out for themselves what the person's contribution actually was, often from a large issue or discussion.
 1. Focus on ability and impact at the next level.
    - **Don't**: